Equality, Diversity, Inclusion

 We have set our own goals in order to improve equality, diversity and inclusion in athletics:

-We will ensure equality and diversity is driven by the Leadership of England Athletics.
+We will ensure that the principles of equality and diversity are owned and are embedded through the Leadership of England Athletics.

 We will improve our understanding of equality and diversity issues within our organisation.